igormidev/youtube_shorts/README.md

 </p>

 ### ▶️ youtube_shorts: A package for displaying youtube shorts.

-You can choose you shorts by passing a list of shorts url's, or by passing a channel name.
-Under the hood the package is using [youtube_explode_dart](https://pub.dev/packages/youtube_explode_dart) to get youtube video info and [media_kit](https://pub.dev/packages/media_kit) for as the player for videos.
+A vertical youtube shorts player.
+You can choose what shorts will be displayed by passing a list of shorts url's or by passing a channel name.
+Under the hood the package is using [youtube_explode_dart](https://pub.dev/packages/youtube_explode_dart) to get youtube video info and [media_kit](https://pub.dev/packages/media_kit) as the player for videos.

 <br>